Imma Tataranni: Deputy Prosecutor

-Imma Tataranni: Deputy Prosecutor (Imma Tataranni - Sostituto procuratore) is an Italian mystery-drama series starring Vanessa Scalera in the title role.
+Imma Tataranni: Deputy Prosecutor (Imma Tataranni – Sostituto procuratore) is an Italian mystery comedy-drama series starring Vanessa Scalera in the title role.
 The series is based on the Imma Tataranni series of detective novels by Mariolina Venezia.
 Broadcast on Rai 1 since 2019, it is set in Matera and was shot in Matera and in other Basilicata cities.
+New Season 6 coming December 2026.

 Plot

 Imma Tataranni is a deputy prosecutor of the Public Prosecutor's Office of Matera, endowed with a prodigious memory and used to solving the cases entrusted to her with unorthodox methods.